 Korean has its own set of rules which it follows while forming sentences, conjugating verbs, and learning about honorifics are important.
 As a Korean language expert, I cannot emphasize how significant these are.
 For a native Korean speaker, not using current honorifics would be a big deal even if they let go of other things.

-4. Learn About Honorifics
+4. Learn About Korean Honorifics

 As a part of the Korean language, learning the words and conjugations around honorifics is essential.
 You can make two columns on your notepad while making notes.
 One column can include all the words, phrases, and conjugations, including how to make formal questions, statements, and responses.
 The other column can include all the points which signify an informal way of writing the same thing.

 Once you learn the basics, you can also make another column with some neutral ways.
-For instance, separate the familiar words with those words you are only supposed to use with strangers of your age.
+For instance, separate the familiar words from those words you are only supposed to use with strangers of your age.
 That could include words with a middle ground that can show informality and contain respect in it.

 5. Make Sentences In The Korean Language